AgatheArchet/smart-water-quality-monitoring/README.md

 # smart-water-quality-monitoring
 Project carried out as part of an internship on autonomous sailboats.
 * First goal: the boat must be equipped with various sensors to analyze the quality of water in a certain area.
 Part 1 explains how the sensors are connected and their data exploited, part 2 details the communication strategy used between the boat and the sensors kit, and part 3 deals with final data processing on the boat.
 * Second goal: the boat has to make measurements at various points on a map, with constraints linked to the environment.
+Its route must be planned to be the shortest and the quickest as possible.

 ## Part 1 : measurements on Arduino Bluno